LinhQuach13/my-data-science-notes/README.md

           -example: Companies may still use older versions b/c the newer versions need approval for security reasons before they can switch to the newer version.

-     #Working in Command line
+     # Working in Command line
      Master is the same as branch main

         Daily workflow: git add, git commit, git push

-          git add: analogy- putting it in the envelope git commit: analogy- sealing the envelope
-          git push: sending the envelope
+          git add: analogy- similar to putting it in the envelope git commit: analogy- similar to sealing the envelope git push: analogy- similar to sending the envelope